23 Foods You Must Avoid Eating During Pregnancy

 Video: Top 10 Foods to Avoid During Pregnancy

-What Not To Eat During Pregnancy
+What Not to Eat During Pregnancy

 Healthy food for pregnant women is vital for a healthy pregnancy.
 There are several things you should avoid as many different types of food can pose a threat to your child.
-We simplify your food choices by bringing you this list of what to avoid eating during pregnancy
+We simplify your food choices by bringing you this list of what to avoid eating during pregnancy.

-24 Foods to Avoid While Pregnant
+Infographics: Foods to Avoid During Pregnancy

 1. Raw, Undercooked, or Contaminated Seafood and Fish